MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 *Note: Should we also say, these could be used to encode what a file should be named along with a file path, for use when hydrating a system that uses a resolver.
 Typically when you retrieve a file from a bucket the URL will describe a path and name used for the cloud system, this may not be how you want to setup files in an application*

-Similarly functional properties can optionally be included.These may also be subsets of existing metadata, for example the ordering for a set of assets in some sort of sequence or timing information.
+Similarly functional properties can optionally be included.
+These may also be subsets of existing metadata, for example the ordering for a set of assets in some sort of sequence or timing information.

 ### Examples
 The following examples use a pseudo representation of the JSON and a similar pseudo example of how parameters in the current resolver spec would be represented.

 *[Need to point this to the resolver spec/code and blog]*

-> A single digital asset, the essence is identified with E1
+A single digital asset, the essence is identified with E1
 ```
 OMC
 identifier